With Bitcoin’s enormous success, the term “cryptocurrency” has passed into the vernacular, so much so that the word is now even enshrined in the OED.

 They’re surprisingly practical.
 Just ask Satoshi Nakamoto.
 They even have their everyday uses: if you have two files (let’s say vacation pictures) and you’re not sure whether they’re identical or not, hash them.
 If they produce the same hash, they’re identical.
 If not, they’re different.
 Remember that: it will come in handy someday.

 Elliptic Curve Digital Signature Algorithm

 We know that Bitcoin is pseudonymous.
-But if I wish to transfer some of my bitcoin to you, I’m effectively writing a check.
+If I wish to transfer some of my bitcoin to you, however, I’m effectively writing a check.
 And checks require signatures, which means me signing my own name.
 That creates the following problem: how can transactions be “signed” pseudonymously?

 Enter the digital signature.

 We all have some experience with the concept: the PIN you enter when making a purchase with a debit card is a primitive digital signature.
 You type in your magic number and the money is deducted from your account.
 There are, however, only 10,000 possible four-digit PINs .
 You don’t need much of a computer to foil that.